W. T. Stead: The Pall Mall Gazette

+"The Truth About the Navy"

+In a series of articles from September to November 1884, published pseudonymously as "The Truth About the Navy and its Coaling Stations.
+By One Who Knows the Facts." in which he managed to persuade the British government to supply an additional £2.8 million to bolster weakening naval defences.
+This was during the period when European navies had been converting their fleets from wooden sailing ships to steam-powered ironclads.
+Using copious graphic tables, Stead demonstrated that British naval supremacy in this respect had been lost to the rising power of France, then its greatest rival.
+He also presented an alarmist scenario showing that the coaling stations on which the navy depended to defend the overseas possessions of the British Empire were inadequately supplied and vulnerable.

+This series was published when the Representation of the People Act 1884 had just been passed, increasing the electorate by over a million, and he appealed explicitly to these newly franchised voters: "The land we from our fathers had in trust, with all its heroic associations and memories of noble deeds, is at least as dear to our common people as to any of the habitues of London clubs....
+Our Naval supremacy must be restored.
+If it needed ten millions, or if it needed a hundred, that must be done at any cost, without even counting the cost."
+Within three years, the Naval Defence Act had been passed in Parliament, which nearly doubled normal naval spending.
+In 1906 HMS Dreadnought was launched.

-During the following year he managed to persuade the British government to supply an additional £5.5 million to bolster weakening naval defences, after which he published a series of articles.
-Stead was not a hawk, instead believing Britain's strong navy was necessary to maintain world peace.
-He distinguished himself in his vigorous handling of public affairs and his brilliant modernity in the presentation of news.
-However he is also credited with originating the modern journalistic technique of creating a news event rather than just reporting it, as his most famous ‘investigation’, the Eliza Armstrong case, was to demonstrate.
+Stead distinguished himself in his vigorous handling of public affairs and his brilliant modernity in the presentation of news.
+However he is also credited with originating the modern journalistic technique of creating a news event rather than just reporting it, as his most famous 'investigation', the Eliza Armstrong case, was to demonstrate.

 In 1886 he began a campaign against Sir Charles Dilke, 2nd Baronet, over his nominal exoneration in the Crawford scandal.
 The campaign ultimately contributed to Dilke's misguided attempt to clear his name and his consequent ruin.
 Stead employed Virginia Crawford, and she developed a career as a journalist and writer, researching for other Stead authors, but never wrote on her own case or Dilke in any way.